The Lost Boys (2023 film)

-The Lost Boys (Le Paradis) is a Belgian-French drama film, directed by Zeno Graton and released in 2023.
+The Lost Boys (Le Paradis) is a 2023 drama film written and directed by Zeno Graton in his feature debut.
 The film centres on a romance between Joe (Khalil Ben Gharbia) and William (Julien de Saint Jean), two teenagers incarcerated in a youth detention center.

-The cast also includes Eye Haïdara, Jonathan Couzinié, Matéo Bastien, Samuel Di Napoli, Amine Hamidou, Nlandu Lubansu, Terry Ngoga, Audrey D'Hulstère, Laurence Oltuski, David Leclercq, Noémie Van Cauwelaert, Marc-Elie Piedagnel, Marc Gallo, Aurélien Vandenbeyvanghe, Samir Asghir and Giovanni Vanhaerens in supporting roles.
+The ensemble cast also includes Eye Haïdara, Jonathan Couzinié, Matéo Bastien, Samuel Di Napoli, Amine Hamidou, Nlandu Lubansu, Terry Ngoga, Audrey D'Hulstère, Laurence Oltuski, David Leclercq, Noémie Van Cauwelaert, Marc-Elie Piedagnel, Marc Gallo, Aurélien Vandenbeyvanghe, Samir Asghir and Giovanni Vanhaerens in supporting roles.

 The film premiered at the 73rd Berlin International Film Festival.
-It was later screened at festivals including TIFF Next Wave and the 2023 BFI London Film Festival.
+It was later screened at TIFF Next Wave and the BFI London Film Festival.
+At the 13th Magritte Awards, The Lost Boys received six nominations, including Best Film.
+Best Director and Best Screenplay for Graton.

+Critical reception

+The Lost Boys has an approval rate of 100% on review aggregator website Rotten Tomatoes, based on 15 reviews.
+Alice Saville from Time Out described it as "a powerfully physical romance shaded in dreamy, intense colours."
+Randy Myers from The Mercury News wrote that "the leads are exceptional, and Graton's direction and pacing never slackens."

+Ben Turner, writing for The Pink Lens, called it both "dark, gritty and filled with hopelessness" and "a tragic and sad coming-of-age movie that turns the genre on its head."